 - Make a Spreadsheet – Start by making a spreadsheet on Excel (better for long-term budgeting), a piece of paper or by downloading one of many free budgeting apps on your phone.
 Separate this into income and expenses.

 - Figure out how much money you make in the budgeting period.
 Add up your pay-stubs, and estimate how much you bring in from other steady sources of income, such as tips.
 Here underestimating is a good idea because there’s never a time that you’ll be upset to have more money at the end of the week, two weeks, or month than you were expecting.
 Of course, don’t underestimate too much or it will throw your entire budget off.

 - Next, figure out how much you pay for your fixed expenses like bills.
-Most college students are lucky enough to not have to deal with many of the expenses of being an adult.
-Maybe your parents still pay for your car or cell phone, or maybe you’re independent and already pay for everything.
 More power to you, but also more reason to set up a budget.
 Tally up all of the fixed expenses, such as rent and utilities for that off-campus house, car payments, etc. This should account for about half of your income.

 - Be realistic with your spending habits.
 Begin listing categories of things you spend money on.
 From entertainment to groceries, leave no stone unturned.
 Unlike with your income, here it helps to overestimate to a certain extent because setting up too strict of a budget for fun activities or even essentials is setting you up for failure.
 In general, your expenses here should account for about 30-40% of your income.

 - Save the rest – If you’re left with money after all of your expenses are paid, rather than blowing the rest of your money impulsively consider opening up a savings account where you put it.
 Look at it like a rainy day fund.
 A great idea is after a few months of successful budgeting use some of this money to reward yourself.